 Model |

-RZA60MLM-T |
+RZA5102S-LLT |

-RZA61L-T |
+RZA602S-MLMT |

 Tenryu lists the lure weight as almost zero or approaching zero.
-On my first time out with the Tenryu Rayz Alter RZA61L-T I fished the Daiwa Presso Vega .4g and .8g spoons.
+On my first time out with the Tenryu Rayz Alter RZA6102S-LT I fished the Daiwa Presso Vega .4g and .8g spoons.
 I have to say I was able to cast the .8g spoons a lot better than the .4g spoons!
 I suspect the .4g spoons would have cast better if I'd had 1 lb test line, but that may be a bit extreme.
-Personally, I think the 2 lb Sunline Troutist Area Meister or Troutist Darkness is plenty light enough.
+Personally, I think the 2 lb Sunline Troutist Area Meister is plenty light enough.

 Home > Finesse Spin Fishing > JDM Spinning Rods > Tenryu Rayz Alter